marshall-strong/yenius/README.md

 When adding a comment, show an "avatar" square filled with user.my_color (currently just a gray circle).

-VerseComments ("Annotations") currently display at the top of the page -- would be nice if they showed up next to the Verse in Lyrics

 If Lyrics are unavailable for a song, provide a link to the relevent Kanye song

-Style ArtistDescription, AlbumDescription -- needs Header, link styling

 On SnI Songs TrackInfo, do not display Release Date